Call for Conference papers and contributions

 Illustrations that fail to do their job:

-• What are the characteristics of a failed illustration and what does this tell us about the discipline as a whole?
+• What are the characteristics of a failed illustration, and what does this tell us about the discipline as a whole?

 • What are the things that illustration fails to depict?
-What are the things that it can never successfully depict?

 Mis-translation: